osrf/ros2multirobotbook/src/traffic-editor.md

 Saving (`Ctrl + S`) the project will write the configuration to the `tutorial.project.yaml` file while populating the `tutorial.building.yaml` file with a basic template.
-Additional `.building.yaml` files may be created for other building in the site.
+Additional `.building.yaml` files may be created for other buildings in the site.
 The project configuration can be updated to reference the new file accordingly.

 ### Adding a level